ingenlabsltd/fdc-suite-deployment/README.md

 ## Software Requirements

-The Attestation Suite was tested on Debian 12 and Ubuntu 22.04.
+FDC suite deploy was tested on Debian 12 and Ubuntu 22.04.

 Additional required software: